 More information, see:

-The Fairdata services are offered by the Ministry of Education and Culture and produced by CSC – IT Center for Science Ltd for data management, data storage, metadata creation, dataset dissemination and distribution as well as digital preservation of research data.
+It is recommended to use the Fairdata services offered by the Ministry of Education and Culture and produced by CSC – IT Center for Science Ltd for data management, data storage, metadata creation, dataset dissemination and distribution as well as digital preservation of research data.
 The services include:

 Data documentation means describing the data, is data about data, and provides information about the who, what, when, where, why, how of the data.
 Investing time in documenting the data makes it easy to understand them for both others and yourself, and decrease the risk of false interpretation of the data.
 Data documentation can be a readme file (human readable) and metadata (computer readable):